-Unusual Enrollment History (UEH) Flags: Beginning in 2013-14, some Free Applications for Federal Student Aid (FAFSAs) will be flagged for “unusual enrollment history” by the U.S. Department of Education as a result of the student having received federal Pell Grants and/or federal Direct Loans at multiple institutions in recent years.
-Flags “2” and “3” require that the current institution review the student’s enrollment history to determine aid eligibility.
+Beginning in 2013-14, certain FAFSAs will be flagged for unusual enrollment history (UEH) by the U.S. Department of Education as a result of the student having received federal pell grants and/or federal direct loans at multiple institutions in recent years.
+Flags “2” and “3” require that the College review the student’s enrollment history to determine aid eligibility.

-The Financial Aid Office, in the process of reviewing a student’s UEH flag, will check the National Student Loan Data System (NSLDS) for complete enrollment history (i.e., name of each school attended during the 2010-11, 2011-2, 2012-13, and 2013-14 academic years, dates of attendance, and aid received).
+The Office of Financial Aid, in the process of reviewing a student’s UEH flag, will check the National Student Loan Data System (NSLDS) for complete enrollment history (i.e., name of each school attended during the 2010-11, 2011-2, 2012-13, and 2013-14 academic years, dates of attendance, and aid received).

-How to Resolve: All students with UEH flag 3 and some students with UEH flag 2 will be required to submit the Unusual Enrollment History Review Form (click here for the 2016-17 form or here for the 2017-18 form) along with their Official Academic Transcripts from all colleges and universities attended during the review period.
-The Financial Aid Office will review this form and all supporting documentation to determine if the student is eligible for federal student aid at Montgomery County Community College.
+All students with UEH flag 3 and some students with UEH flag 2 will be required to submit the Unusual Enrollment History Review Form, along with their Official Academic Transcripts from all colleges and universities attended during the review period.
+The Office of Financial Aid will review this form and all supporting documentation to determine if the student is eligible for federal student aid at Montgomery County Community College.

-Decisions to approve or deny Unusual Enrollment History flags will be made by the Financial Aid Office based on:
+Decisions to approve or deny UEH flags will be based on:

 - Documentation of the extent and severity of the mitigating circumstance(s) that resulted in the failure to earn academic credit.